FlamesRunner/MCP/README.md

 In either case, if you set everything up properly (a more extensive guide will be published at a later date), then you should be able to create an account.

 #### Slave installation
+Requirements:
+- A freshly installed box running Debian 9

 Once your master is installed, you should be able to see the installation instructions on the home screen.
 In any case, it is provided below for your convenience:

 	cd ~ && wget https://s.flamz.pw/dl/install.bash
 	chmod +x install.bash
 	./install.bash

 All of the files the installer uses and the archive with the slave data can be found in the slave/ directory.
 The publically available version is updated as required.

 #### Bugs
 Please include your operating system version, PHP version and the severity of your bug in an issue report.